 Learn Buddhist insight meditation in your daily life.

-In this section we will cover mindfulness of breathing meditation techniques designed for daily life.
-The foundation for your meditation will be based on developing skill in relaxation, calm & tranquility (samatha).
-Anything that hinders samatha is viewed as an opportunity for vipassana insight.
+In this course, you will practice systematic mindfulness of breathing techniques designed for daily life.
+The foundation for your meditation will be developing relaxation and calm (samatha).
+Anything that hinders samatha is used as an opportunity for vipassana insight.

 Suitability: Beginner.